oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 Oppia is licensed under Apache v2.
 Please [sign the CLA](https://goo.gl/forms/AttNH80OV0) so that we can accept your contributions and redistribute the code you contribute under this license.

+Once you've done this, you'll receive a confirmation email which includes some suggestions for next steps!
+These are completely optional, but if time permits, it might not be a bad idea to try a [starter project](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#finding-something-to-do) to get familiar with the codebase and development workflow.

 ### GitHub

 To make code changes, you will require a Github account with 2 factor authentication set up.